 What is the difference between personalised vitamins and a standard multivitamin?

 A standard multivitamin is formulated for a hypothetical average adult — providing a broad spectrum of nutrients at doses calculated to prevent deficiency in the general population, with ingredients chosen for manufacturing cost rather than absorption efficiency.
 A personalised vitamin protocol is built from your specific profile: your age bracket, dietary pattern, medication history, health history, and specific health goals.
-It uses the nutrients most likely to be insufficient in your individual context, in the bioavailable forms the pharmacokinetic evidence supports (zinc glycinate rather than zinc oxide, methylcobalamin rather than cyanocobalamin, MK-7 rather than MK-4), at doses that match the clinical evidence for the outcomes being targeted rather than the minimum to prevent named deficiency.
-The clinical difference is between a protocol that addresses the actual gaps in your specific biology and one that addresses a statistical approximation of the gaps in a hypothetical average person.
+It uses the nutrients most likely to be insufficient in your individual context, in the bioavailable forms the pharmacokinetic evidence supports (zinc glycinate rather than zinc oxide, methylcobalamin rather than cyanocobalamin, MK-7 rather than MK-4), at doses that match the published evidence for the outcomes being supported.
+The nutritional difference is between a protocol that addresses the actual gaps in your specific biology and one that addresses a statistical approximation of the gaps in a hypothetical average person.

 How does the Zenutri health quiz determine which supplements I need?

-The Zenutri health quiz maps your responses across four variable categories — life stage and age bracket, dietary pattern, medication history, and specific health priorities — to the clinical evidence for nutritional gaps and the Zenutri formulations most directly supported by that evidence for your specific profile.
-The algorithm accounts for the NHMRC 2017 Nutrient Reference Value life-stage differences that create different priority formulations at different ages, the safety exclusions that apply to specific health conditions and medication combinations (documented throughout the Zenutri product formulation decisions), and the evidence-based priority weighting that ensures the most clinically significant gaps for your profile are addressed first.
-The output includes individual product rationales explaining why each formulation was selected for your specific context — not generic "good for wellness" claims.
+The Zenutri health quiz maps your responses across four variable categories — life stage and age bracket, dietary pattern, medication history, and specific health priorities — to the published evidence for nutritional gaps and the Zenutri formulations most directly supported by that evidence for your specific profile.
+The algorithm accounts for the NHMRC 2017 Nutrient Reference Value life-stage differences that create different priority formulations at different ages, the safety exclusions that apply to specific health conditions and medication combinations (documented throughout the Zenutri product formulation decisions), and the evidence-based priority weighting that ensures the most nutritionally significant gaps for your profile are addressed first.
+The output includes individual product rationales explaining why each formulation was selected for your specific context.

 Why does ingredient form matter so much in personalised vitamins?

 Ingredient form determines bioavailability — the proportion of a stated dose that actually reaches systemic circulation and target tissues.
-Magnesium oxide has a documented absorption rate of approximately 4 percent (Gröber 2015, Nutrients), meaning 100mg on the label delivers approximately 4mg to the bloodstream.
+Magnesium oxide has a documented absorption rate of approximately 4 percent ( Gröber 2015, Nutrients), meaning 100mg on the label delivers approximately 4mg to the bloodstream.
 Magnesium glycinate achieves substantially higher absorption through a carrier-mediated amino acid transport pathway.
-Zinc glycinate is pharmacokinetically superior to zinc sulphate or zinc oxide (Gandia 2007, IJVNR).
-Natural mixed tocopherols provide the gamma-tocopherol isomer that synthetic dl-alpha-tocopherol lacks (Jiang 2001, AJCN).
-Methylcobalamin is available for immediate cellular use without the hepatic conversion that cyanocobalamin requires.
+Zinc glycinate is pharmacokinetically superior to zinc sulphate or zinc oxide ( Gandia 2007, IJVNR).
+Natural mixed tocopherols provide the gamma-tocopherol isomer that synthetic dl-alpha-tocopherol lacks ( Jiang 2001, AJCN).
+Methylcobalamin is available for more direct cellular use without the hepatic conversion that cyanocobalamin requires.
 MK-7 K2 has a 72-hour plasma half-life, enabling once-daily dosing, while MK-4 requires multiple daily doses at much higher amounts.
 In every case, the superior form is more expensive to manufacture — which is why generic products systematically use inferior forms, and why form verification is the primary quality assessment that the milligram count alone cannot provide.
+Vitamin and mineral supplements can only be of assistance if dietary intake is inadequate.

 What does the TGA AUST L listing actually guarantee about a personalised vitamins product?

-An AUST L listing confirms three things that are non-negotiable for any therapeutic supplement: the product is manufactured in a TGA-licensed facility operating under current Good Manufacturing Practice (cGMP) standards, meaning batch-by-batch identity testing, potency verification, contamination screening, and documented production records; the ingredients are on the TGA's permitted list for listed medicines at the stated doses; and the label accurately reflects the contents, as the manufacturer has declared to the TGA and is subject to audit verification.
-What it does not confirm is therapeutic efficacy at the stated dose — the TGA assesses safety and quality for listed medicines, not pre-market efficacy.
-This is why the AUST L listing is the necessary regulatory foundation, but the dose and the form of the ingredient require independent clinical evaluation alongside it.
+An AUST L listing confirms three things that are non-negotiable for any therapeutic supplement: the product is manufactured in a TGA-licensed facility operating under current Good Manufacturing Practice (cGMP) standards, meaning batch-by-batch identity testing, potency verification, contamination screening, and documented production records; the ingredients are on the TGA's permitted list for listed medicines at the stated doses; and the label accurately reflects the contents as declared by the manufacturer to the TGA.
+What it does not confirm is nutritional efficacy at the stated dose — the TGA assesses safety and manufacturing quality for listed medicines, not pre-market efficacy.
+This is why the AUST L listing is the necessary regulatory foundation, but the dose and the form of the ingredient require independent evaluation alongside it.
 All seven Zenutri formulations carry individual AUST L listings verifiable on the TGA ARTG database.

 How long should I commit to a personalised vitamin protocol before assessing whether it's working?

 The 90-day window is the minimum biologically justified assessment period for most nutritional supplementation outcomes.
-This encompasses the cellular renewal timelines that determine when nutrient repletion becomes visible and measurable: red blood cell production (30 to 60 days for haematological normalisation), epidermal cellular turnover (28 to 40 days), hair follicle cycling (90 days minimum for quality changes), blood NAD+ stabilisation (Brenner 2018 — significant elevation at 60 days), and CoQ10 tissue saturation (Fotino 2013 — cardiovascular outcomes at 8 to 12 weeks).
-Energy and sleep improvements are typically the earliest measurable signals, often noticeable within 30 days.
-At the 90-day mark, the Zenutri health quiz can be retaken to reassess whether the protocol remains correctly calibrated to your current biology — ensuring your personalised vitamins remain genuinely personalised as your life stage and health context evolve.
+This encompasses the cellular renewal timelines that determine when nutrient repletion becomes visible and measurable: red blood cell production (30 to 60 days for haematological changes), epidermal cellular turnover (28 to 40 days), hair follicle cycling (90 days minimum for quality changes), blood NAD+ stabilisation ( Brenner 2018 — significant elevation at 60 days), and CoQ10 tissue saturation ( Fotino 2013 — metabolic outcomes at 8 to 12 weeks).
+General energy and sleep improvements are typically the earliest measurable signals, often noticeable within 30 days.
+At the 90-day mark, the Zenutri health quiz can be retaken to reassess whether the protocol remains correctly calibrated to your current biology.
+Always read the label and follow the directions for use.
+If symptoms persist, talk to your health professional.

 Can I combine multiple Zenutri formulations safely?

 All Zenutri formulations are designed to be combinable within the safe upper intake levels established by the NHMRC 2017 Nutrient Reference Values.
-The primary cumulative intake considerations are selenium (Immunaxis provides 100mcg selenomethionine; ensure combined selenium from all products and diet stays below 400mcg daily safe upper limit), zinc (Immunaxis provides 20mg zinc glycinate; combined zinc from all supplements should remain below the 40mg/day copper competition threshold), and the fat-soluble vitamins D3 and K2 (Osteo+Core provides 1,000 IU D3 and 180mcg MK-7, within the 4,000 IU D3 and without a K2 upper limit concern at this dose).
+The primary cumulative intake considerations are selenium (Immunaxis provides 100mcg selenomethionine; ensure combined selenium from all products and diet stays below the 150mcg daily TGA mandatory advisory limit from dietary supplements), zinc (Immunaxis provides 20mg zinc glycinate; combined zinc from all supplements should remain below the 40mg/day copper competition threshold), and the fat-soluble vitamins D3 and K2 (Osteo+Core provides 1,000 IU D3 and 180mcg MK-7, within the 4,000 IU D3 safe upper level).
 For individuals combining three or more Zenutri formulations or adding their existing multivitamin, the Zenutri health quiz accounts for these cumulative intake calculations in its protocol recommendations.
-GP consultation is appropriate if you are managing a chronic health condition or taking prescription medications, specifically regarding the warfarin interaction for UbiQ Forte and Osteo+Core, and the CYP3A4 consideration for CurcuNova in individuals on antidepressant therapy.
+GP consultation is appropriate if you are managing a chronic health condition or taking prescription medications — specifically regarding the warfarin interaction for UbiQ Forte (do not take while on warfarin therapy without medical advice) and Osteo+Core (Vitamin K may interact with warfarin — consult your GP), and regarding any prescription medications for CurcuNova (resveratrol may affect the way some medicines work, including warfarin — consult your health professional).
+Always read each product's label and follow the directions for use.

 Ready to take action on your health?